How Community Reduces Customer Acquisition Cost for SaaS

 • Organic traffic growth from community pages

-Not because ads became cheaper.
+Not because ads got cheaper.

 Because dependency weakened.